 2. Bigfoot 25C10.4

 Based out of Kelowna, British Columbia, Northern Lite suffered a terrible fire in 2014, but has come back better than ever by building one of the best, most luxurious truck campers in the entire industry.
 One reason for this high quality is Northern Lite’s fiberglass, “clam-shell” exterior.
 The molded fiberglass design produces not only a superior, aerodynamic structure, but also one that is stronger and doesn’t leak like typical campers.
 The Northern Lite 10-2 EX WET is the company’s largest model.
 The 10-foot 9-inch floorplan features a north-south queen-size bed, a roomy wet-bath, a face-to-face dinette, loads of storage, and a large kitchenette.
 Standard features include all-wood cabinets with beautiful sapele veneer paneling; a mirrored, three-way 6.3-cubic foot refrigerator; a 6-gallon DSI water heater; a dual battery compartment, Seitz windows, and a three-burner propane cooktop.
-The 3,265-pound camper also features an 18,000 BTU furnace, two 20-pound propane tanks, a 9,200 btu air conditioner, a 100-watt solar power system, a 45-amp Progressive Dynamics converter/charger with three-stage Charge Wizard, LED lighting, and side and rear awnings.
+The 3,265-pound camper also features an 20,000 BTU furnace, two 20-pound propane tanks, a 9,200 btu air conditioner, two 185-watt solar panels, a 45-amp Progressive Dynamics converter/charger with three-stage Charge Wizard, LED lighting, and side and rear awnings.
 The tank sizes in the camper are excellent, too, with 36 gallons fresh, 40 gallons grey, and 18 gallons black.
-Can also be ordered with a dry-bath and a U-shape dinette.
-One of the Top 8 Long-Bed Campers for One-Ton Trucks.
+The camper can also be ordered with a dry-bath and a U-shape dinette.
+One of the 8 best long-bed truck campers for one-ton F350-3500 trucks.
 The Ozite “furry” headliner and the dated, turquoise color exterior graphics are the only negatives in what is otherwise an outstanding, four-season camper.
 The MSRP of the Northern Lite 10-2 EX WET is a bit on the steep side with a price of $43,201.

 6. Arctic Fox 865